-- a.
-Authorization signature of all record property owners or contract owners. - b.
-Documentation indicating there are no any liens favoring the City on the subject site. - c.
-A receipt from the county assessor's office indicating that all taxes for the lot or parcels involved are paid in full for the preceding tax year. - B. 17.62.055 -Institutional, office, multi-family, retail, and commercial building standards. - A. Purpose.
+17.62.055 -Institutional, office, multi-family, retail, and commercial building standards.

+- A. Purpose.
 The primary objective of the regulations contained in this section is to provide a range of design choices that promote creative, functional, and cohesive development that is compatible with surrounding areas.
 Buildings approved through this process are intended to serve multiple tenants over the life of the building, and are not intended for a one-time occupant.
 The standards encourage people to spend time in the area, which also provides safety though informal surveillance.
-Finally, this section is intended to promote the design of an urban environment that is built to human scale by creating buildings and streets that are attractive to pedestrians, create a sense of enclosure, provide activity and interest at the intersection of the public and private spaces, while also accommodating vehicular movement. - 1B.
-Applicability.
-In addition to Section 17.62.050 requirements This section applies to institutional, office, multi-family, retail and commercial buildings when they are the only structure onsite or except accessory structures less greater than 1,000 square feet. and all development shall comply with design standards contained in this section. - C. Relationship between zoning district design standards and requirements of this section. - 1.
-Building design shall contribute to the uniqueness of the underlying zoning district by applying appropriate materials, elements, features, color range and activity areas tailored specifically to the site and its context. - 2.
-A standardized prototype or franchise design shall be modified if necessary to meet the provisions of this section. - 3.
-In the case of a multiple building development, each individual building shall include predominant characteristics, architectural vocabulary and massing shared by all buildings in the development so that the development forms a cohesive place within the underlying zoning district or community. - 24.
-With the exception of standards for building orientation and building front setbacks, in the event of a conflict between a design standard in this section and a standard or requirement contained in the underlying zoning district, the standard in the zoning district shall prevail. - 35.
-On sites with one hundred feet or more of frontage at least sixty 60 percent of the site frontage width shall be occupied by buildings placed within five 5 feet of the property line, unless a greater setback is accepted under the provisions of Section 17.62.055D.
-For sites with less than one hundred 100 feet of street frontage, at least fifty percent of the site frontage width shall be occupied by buildings placed within five 5 feet of the property line unless a greater setback is accepted under the provisions of Section 17.62.055D.
+Finally, this section is intended to promote the design of an urban environment that is built to human scale by creating buildings and streets that are attractive to pedestrians, create a sense of enclosure, provide activity and interest at the intersection of the public and private spaces, while also accommodating vehicular movement. - B. Applicability.
+This section applies to institutional, office, multi-family, retail and commercial buildings except accessory structures less than one thousand square feet and temporary structures. - C. Conflicts.
+With the exception of standards for building orientation and building front setbacks, in the event of a conflict between a design standard in this section and a standard or requirement contained in the underlying zoning district, the standard in the zoning district shall prevail. - D. Siting of Structures.
+On sites with one hundred feet or more of frontage at least sixty percent of the site frontage width shall be occupied by buildings placed within five feet of the property line.
+For sites with less than one hundred feet of street frontage, at least fifty percent of the site frontage width shall be occupied by buildings placed within five feet of the property.
 Multi-family developments shall be placed no farther than twenty feet from the front property line.
-This section does not apply to flag lots in which the pole portion is properties with less than 40 feet of frontage.
+This section does not apply to properties with less than forty feet of frontage.